-When ON is selected, the front and rear turn signals will flash when the doors are locked or unlocked with the remote keyless entry transmitter.
-This feature may be selected with or without the sound horn on lock feature selected.
-To make your selection, press and release the RESET button until ON or OFF appears.
+When this feature is selected, the headlights will activate, and remain on for up to 90 seconds, when the doors are unlocked with the RKE transmitter.
+To make your selection, press and release the RESET button until OFF, 30 sec., 60 sec., or 90 sec. appears.